mprinc/model-sdk/docs/source/index.md

     runway.run(host='0.0.0.0', port=9000, model_options={ 'model_size': 'big' })
 ```

-If you are looking to port your own model, we recommend starting from our [Model Template](https://github.com/runwayml/model-template) repository hosted on GitHub.
-This repository contains a basic model that you can use as boilerplate instead of having to start from scratch.
+If you are looking to port your own model, we recommend <span class='important'>starting from</span> our [Model Template](https://github.com/runwayml/model-template) repository hosted on GitHub.
+This repository contains <span class='important'>a basic model that you can use as boilerplate</span> instead of having to start from scratch.

 ### Example `runway.yml`

-Each Runway model must have a `runway.yml` configuration file in its root directory.
-This file defines the steps needed to build and run your model for use with the Runway app.
-This file is written in YAML, a human-readable superset of JSON.
+Each Runway model must have a <span class='definition'>`runway.yml` configuration file</span> in its root directory.
+This file defines the <span class='important'>steps needed to build and run your model</span> for use with the Runway app.
+This file is written in YAML, a human-readable <span class='error' data-replacement='format similar (but more powerfull)' data-comment='it looks like it is an extension, like JSON-LD or similar'>superset</span> of JSON.
 Below is an example `runway.yml` file.
 This example file illustrates how you can provision your model's environment.

 ```yaml
 version: 0.1